 Lower classes and peasants consumed simpler dishes and ate meats less frequently.

-Ovens were used instead but they were expensive to construct so they were used in large households and bakeries only.
+Large open-hearth ovens were commonly used when cooking food, but they were expensive to construct so they were only used in wealthy households and bakeries.

 There were communities that shared ownership of an oven for essential bread baking.
 Mostly the food was prepared using stew-pots.

 Kings in medieval times could be quite extravagant in their food choices, various provisions were entrusted to the heads of the kitchen, including the choosing and purchasing of food.

 Food was served in the Great Hall of the Castle which was reserved for distinguished and honorable guests.